Human Jukebox: Band profile

 One of the most anticipated traditions of the Human Jukebox is the Friday night "Battle of the Bands" versus Grambling's "World Famed" Tiger Marching Band during Bayou Classic weekend in the Mercedes-Benz Superdome.
 The annual event draws tens of thousands of alumni, fans, and spectators.
 Clips of it is aired on NBC's nationally televised broadcast of Saturday's football game.
 A YouTube video of the Human Jukebox's soulful rendition of Adele's hit single "Hello" from the 2015 Bayou Classic Battle of the Bands went viral which resulted in the band garnering overwhelmingly positive press both nationally and internationally.
 The video received over 1 million views in less than two weeks and was one of the nation's top trending topics on social media the week of its release.
 In 2019, Vice Media released a documentary detailing the historical and cultural significance of the Human Jukebox and their annual band battle against Grambling's "World Famed" Tiger Marching band in New Orleans.

 In October 2017, Raising Cane's Chicken Fingers (Baton Rouge-based national restaurant corporation) announced a partnership with The Southern University Human Jukebox, making Raising Cane's the "Official Chicken of the SU Human Jukebox."
 At the 2017 Bayou Classic Battle of the Bands, State Representative Ted James & J Morgan & Associates unveiled the official Human Jukebox state license plate for the citizens of Louisiana, making The Human Jukebox the first marching band in the nation with a license plate.

-The Human Jukebox performed at the Super Bowl six times as of 2020 and has a long-standing reputation of making appearances at many types of highly visible events.
+The Human Jukebox has performed at the Super Bowl six times as of 2020 and has a long-standing reputation of making appearances at many types of highly visible events.
 For example, in 1997, the Human Jukebox performed at the inaugural parade for President Bill Clinton.
-In 2015, the Human Jukebox performed for the grand introduction of Floyd Mayweather in the MGM Grand Arena of Las Vegas for "The Fight of The Century".
-Top 100 Billboard artist Lizzo featured the Human Jukebox and Fabulous Dancing Dolls in her 2019 music video "Good as Hell".
-The Human Jukebox and Fabulous Dancing Dolls traveled to Pasadena, California in December 2019 to participate in the 131st Rose Parade on New Years day.
+In 2015, the Human Jukebox performed for the grand introduction of Floyd Mayweather in the MGM Grand Arena of Las Vegas for "his bout with Manny Pacquiao".
+Lizzo featured the Human Jukebox and Fabulous Dancing Dolls in her 2019 music video "Good as Hell".
+The Human Jukebox and Fabulous Dancing Dolls traveled to Pasadena, California in December 2019 to participate in the 131st Rose Parade.
 This was the marching band's second appearance in the parade, with the first occurring 40 years ago in 1980.

-The Human Jukebox is one of the most watched and followed collegiate marching bands in the nation with over 200,000 followers on Facebook, over 100,000 subscribers on YouTube, over 90,000 followers on Instagram, and several social media videos reaching over 1 million views.
+The Human Jukebox is a highly watched and followed collegiate marching band with over 200,000 followers on Facebook, over 100,000 subscribers on YouTube, over 100,000 followers on Instagram, and several social media videos reaching over 1 million views.

-Primary Repertoire
+Primary repertoire

 The Human Jukebox primary repertoire includes the following: